Senior Academic – Years 7 to 11

 In Year 7, the topics pupils cover include:

-Physics: Forces, Water waves, sound, light, lenses, colour and space.
+Forces, water waves, sound, light, lenses, colour and space.

 In Year 8, the topics pupils cover include:

-Biology: exploring how their bodies interact with the outside world and gets everything it needs to function, before focusing on our interaction with plants and ecosystems.
+Exploring how the body interacts with the outside world and gets everything it needs to function, before focusing on our interaction with plants and ecosystems.

 GCSE Curriculum Outline